floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 notes:
 So far we've only been working with single values, but what about transforming the results of multiple Effects.

 For this we can use all.
-All takes an array of effects and returns an Effect whose value is a tuple of the value types of the passed effects.
+All takes an array of effects and returns an Effect whose value is a tuple of the values of the passed effects.

 Here in this example, we merge foo and bar to a single effect then run and log it.